ilariaventurini/time-format-ticks/README.md

 - `yy`: calendar year (ie. _10, 17_)
 - `QQQ`: quarter (ie. _Q1, ..., Q4_).

-`primary` and `secondary` specify the format of the formatted tick.
+_primary_ and _secondary_ specify the format of the formatted tick.
 The format of this string is based on [Unicode Technical Standard #35](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).\
 More info on the [`date-fns` documentation](https://date-fns.org/v2.8.1/docs/format).

-## Customization
+## 🐟 Customization

-You can customize both the primary and the secondary format.
+You can customize both the _primary_ and the _secondary_ format.
 You can also, as said before, chose to show the day as number or as day name.
 Also, you can change the Locale.
 All of those things are possible using the `Options` object.

 ### Change the formats